openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/4_names.rst

 context by its *simple* name.

 The nature of usage of a scope depends on the kind of the name.
-A type name can be used to declare variables or constants; a name of a function can be used to call that function.
+A type name is used to declare variables or constants;
+a function name is used to call that function.

 .. index::
    scope